Norman Ravvin , PhD

 Failure's Opposite: Listening to A.M.
 Klein.
 McGill-Queen's University Press, 2011.

 Canadian Literature, a special issue on Mordecai Richler (co-edited with Nathalie Cooke).
 UBC (Winter, 2010).

 Involvement with the more recent Hungry I Chapbooks:

 Hungry I Chapbooks' Blessings (2009), includes an essay entitled "Kaddish in Literature."

 Hungry I Chapbooks' translation of Franz Kafka's Josephine the Singer or The Nation of the Mice, trans.
-Karin Doeer, Barbara Galli and Gary Evans.
+Karin Doerr, Barbara Galli and Gary Evans.